lucaswiman/blog/_posts/2015-12-05-swi-prolog-unit-tests.markdown

 add(X, Y, Z) :- not((X is 2, Y is 2)) -> Z is Y + X.
 {% endhighlight %}

-This code predicate defines two rules.
+This predicate is defined by two rules.
 The first says "2 plus 2 is 5 and you can stop trying other things now."
-(The "stop trying" is set by the [cut operation `!`](https://en.wikibooks.org/wiki/Prolog/Cuts_and_Negation)).
+The "stop trying" is set by the [cut operation `!`](https://en.wikibooks.org/wiki/Prolog/Cuts_and_Negation).
 The second says "`add/3` behaves like regular addition" except in the first case.

-You can see that this is buggy by running it in swi-prolog:
+You can see that this is buggy by running it in swi-prolog REPL:

 {% highlight prolog %}
 $ swipl